Tshepiso37/CMPG323-Project3-25431285/README.md

    The meethods GetAll(): Retrieves all products from the database.

 - Controller Method Index
-   The Index method in the controller uses the 'ProductRepository' to retrieve and display product data.
+   The Index method in the controller uses the ProductsRepository to retrieve and display product data.

 - IGenericRepository Interface
    The Generic repository interface with common data access methods.